 DAVID AUBREY / SCIENCE PHOTO LIBRARY DAVID AUBREY / SCIENCE PHOTO LIBRARY

-Wood mouse (Apodemus sylvaticus).
+Wood mouse (Apodemus sylvaticus) feeding on a blackberry bush.
 This small rodent is common throughout Europe.
 Although its natural habitat is in woodland, it is highly adaptable and is now found in a wide variety of habitats.
 It digs a system of tunnels in which to live, and stores food there for the winter.
 The wood mouse feeds on berries, nuts, seedlings and fungi.
 It can reach a length of around ten centimetres, excluding the tail.

 Model release not required.
 Property release not required.